caiiiycuk/js-dos/v7/docs/mouse-locking.md

 When the mouse is locked DOS game recive only relative movement of mouse and cursor can't leave game screen.
 This often used inf FPS games like DOOM to look around.

-:::warning
+:::info

-Mouse lock feature is incompatible with mobile devices.
-Changing the `autolock` property does not have any effect on mobiles.
+Mouse lock feature is compatible with mobile devices.
+In locked mode finger swipe will be sent as relative movement of game cursor.

 :::